namaqua/product/pimdocs/CONTINUITY_PROMPT.md

 - ✅ Auth system fully implemented and tested
 - ✅ Users set to ACTIVE by default in development (no email verification needed)
 - ✅ JWT authentication working with protected routes
+- ✅ Product Module complete with full CRUD and inventory management
+- ✅ Category Module complete with Nested Set Model for tree operations

 ### Frontend Components Working
 - **Dashboard**: Full dashboard with stats cards and data table